vesellov/bitdust.docs.old/api.md

 Remove only local files belongs to this particular backup.
 All remote data stored on suppliers machines remains unchanged.

-    "{'status': 'OK',
+    {'status': 'OK',
-      'result': '8 files were removed with total size of 16 Mb'}"
+      'result': '8 files were removed with total size of 16 Mb'}

 ### backup\_delete\_id(pathID\_or\_backupID)